a8m/angular-filter/README.md

 ###min

-minFilter find and return the lowest number in a given array
+min find and return the lowest number in a given array

 ```html
 <p> {{ [1,2,3,4,7,8,9] | min }}</p>